-solarshades.club publishes the last Sunday of every month with updates on my work, process, and material reality.
+solarshades.club publishes the once a month with updates on my work, process, and material reality.
 It’s free and the best way to stay in touch.

 “Boomtown” (with Corey J. White) — Phase Change: Imagining Energy Futures, Twelfth Planet Press, 2022.